 When it comes to where to eat their meals, senior living residents have more choices than ever before.
 Whether it’s a relaxing night in or a more elegant dinner for two, there’s a venue to fit every taste:

 - Outdoor Spaces.
-Just like many mainstream restaurants, more senior living communities are offering al fresco dining areas for residents, such as open-air patios or courtyards.
+Like many mainstream restaurants, more senior living communities are offering al fresco dining areas for residents, such as open-air patios or courtyards.

 - Dining Rooms with Adaptable Features.
 The traditional dining room setting remains an option for those who want a restaurant-style dining experience.
-However, communities are making these spaces more adaptable and customizable through steps like adding seating times and adding dividers to better define personal space.
+However, communities are making these spaces more adaptable and customizable by adding seating times and dividers to define personal space better.

-- Hospitality-Style Dining.
-Meal delivery programs are becoming more commonplace at many communities, and some are even incorporating features you might find at high-end hotels, such as room service and mobile delivery carts.
+- Grab-and-Go Options.
+Meal delivery and grab-and-go programs are becoming more commonplace in many communities.
+Some senior living communities are even incorporating features you might find at high-end hotels, such as room service, food carts, and 24-hour food service options.

 More Meal Choices

 Variety is important, especially when it comes to meal choices.
-Many senior living communities are taking steps to increase variety and shake up the presentation options.
-Focusing on adding action stations as well as new and interesting ways to present ingredients enhances the visual aspect of meals.
+Many senior living communities are taking steps to increase variety and brand or customize their presentation options.
+Action stations (like a hibachi grill or meat-carving station), as well as new and interesting ways to present ingredients, enhance the visual aspect of meals.

 The restaurant-style dining experience naturally complements this senior living dining trend.
 Expanded menus and made-to-order meals ensure that residents have more flexibility in their daily meal choices.

 Nutrition is, of course, vital to wellness, especially as we age.
-Diet can even play an important role when it comes to recovering from illness.
+Diet can even play an important role in recovering from illness.

-The rise of the farm-to-table movement -- which advocates for the use of ingredients sourced directly from local farms or companies -- has made its way into more and more senior living dining experiences.
+The rise of the farm-to-table movement — which advocates for using ingredients sourced directly from local farms or companies — has made its way into more senior living dining experiences.
 Communities partner with local farmers and agricultural outfits to ensure residents have access to nutritious, sustainable meals made with fresh meats and produce.

 - Heart disease